 Unlike the long, storied history of PBX, Session initiation protocol, or SIP Trunking, may be a far more recent invention.
 Developed at the dawn of the Internet's public arrival in 1996, SIP modernised the PBX idea.
 The crucial distinction between SIP Trunking and Cloud PBX hosting is that SIP permits many types of media (audio and video, for example) to be channelled through identical line by replacing the standard trunk with the net.

 Why Businesses choose SIP Trunking

-When businesses are deciding whether or not to create their telecom network on a hosted PBX or SIP trunking system, the first deciding issue should be the dimensions of the business.
-Basically, tiny businesses are nearly always at an advantage with hosted PBX.
+When businesses are deciding whether or not to create their telecom network on a cloud hosted PBX or SIP trunking system, the first deciding issue should be the dimensions of the business.
+Basically, tiny businesses are nearly always at an advantage with cloud hosted PBX.
 Larger operations with over twenty workers are able to enjoy the increased flexibility and security provided by SIP trunking.
 Larger businesses are higher equipped to absorb initial start-up costs.

-Both hosted PBX and SIP trunking may be the foundation of a contemporary, reliable VoIP network. the most differences are initial costs, hardware needs and therefore the business's level of IT sophistication. the fact is that after the VoIP system is in place, nearly anyone who uses it on an everyday basis can never recognize the difference.
+Both cloud hosted PBX and SIP trunking may be the foundation of a contemporary, reliable VoIP network.
+The most differences are initial costs, hardware needs and therefore the business's level of IT sophistication. the fact is that after the VoIP system is in place, nearly anyone who uses it on an everyday basis can never recognize the difference.

 Looking for a reliable VoIP provider?
 Sign up at VoIPLine Telecom and get 14-Day free trial to try the best features of our Hosted PBX phone telephone solution.